-At the Law Office of Nic Cocis & Associates, we are dedicated to defending the rights, reputation, and freedom of those accused of criminal activity.
+At the Law Office of Nicolai Cocis, we are dedicated to defending the rights, reputation, and freedom of those accused of criminal activity.
 Allegations of murder and manslaughter come with extremely heavy penalties that can destroy the life of the accused.
 Our aim is to provide our clients with a platform to tell their story, to ensure that their rights are protected throughout the proceedings, and to tirelessly fight for a positive outcome of their case.

 The key difference between murder and manslaughter is the state of mind of the accused.
 If an intent to cause serious harm or death or a reckless disregard for human life existed, than the crime can be charged as murder.
 In legal terms, this intent is known as "malice aforethought."
 If a death was caused by an individual without malice aforethought, then he or she may be charged with manslaughter.